 Worst of all, defaulting on your student loan can exclude you from government hiring processes, as well as schools and law enforcement agencies.
 Many private employers also reject job applicants with a defaulted student loan on their records.

 Fortunately, the Department of Education provides significant relief to student loan recipients who, through no fault of their own, cannot meet their regular monthly payments.
-By law, you can request up to twenty four months of "forbearance" by simply contacting your lender and completing a simple form.
+By law, you can request up to twelve months of "forbearance" by simply contacting your lender and completing a simple form.
 During the forbearance period, you can skip your student loan payments while you work on getting a new job or putting your financial house in order.